The Unix Way ■ Episode 07

 ControlPersist 600

-Your first connection opens TCP, negotiates TLS, authenticates.
+Your first connection opens TCP, negotiates keys, authenticates.
 Every subsequent connection to the same host reuses that socket.
 No handshake.
 No key exchange.
 Instant.

 Ten terminals to the same server: one connection.
 The other nine are free.
 Rather changes the economics of SSH, that.